zzx0220/mri-suite-freesurfer/README.md

 To begin with, one should build the image or directly pull the pre-built image.
 Several settings need to be fixed for specific aims (see below).

 # Pre-settings
-Because the extract data of freesurfer is too large, please mannually add the installer to this folder and your license as well.
-After that, build this image.
+Please mannually add the license to `/opt/freesurfer`.

 # Mount local data
 Usually we want to mount local data to the container, set this when run this image by